-Nurses are particularly prone to burnout since they work long hours and their job is highly intense, going from one patient to another and sometimes not getting much of a break in between, or at all.
+Nurses are particularly prone to burnout since they work long hours and their job is highly intense, going from one patient to another and sometimes not getting much of a break in between.

 Although nurses do, for the most part, love their job, the chances are that they will suffer from the symptoms of burnout at some point, and a physical and mental toll will be taken.

-In fact, the National Academy of Medicine states that at least half of all nurses (and others in caring professions) will experience some or all of the symptoms of burnout which include:
+The National Academy of Medicine states that at least half of all nurses (and others in caring professions) will experience some or all of the symptoms of burnout, which include: